dereuromark/cakephp-shim/docs/Features.md

 to the same page in different variations:
 - /controllerName/action_name
 - /ControllerName/ActionName
-- /controller_name/action_name (correct)
+- /controller_name/action_name (correct as per conventions)
-All three route it just fine, which shouldn't happen.
+All three URLs route it just fine, which shouldn't happen.

 Use the SeoDispatcher filter to handle this.
 First, enable it in your bootstrap: